GDPguy/Sentry-TF2-Monitor/README.md

 #### Windows
 Double-click `start_sentry.bat`
 ## Build with PyInstaller
-The precompiled builds in **Releases** are built using Python 3.13.7, for reproducibility (and with pinned dependencies).
+The precompiled builds in [releases](https://github.com/GDPguy/Sentry-TF2/releases) are built using Python 3.13.7, for reproducibility (and with pinned dependencies).
 #### Linux
 Use the provided script `compile.sh`
 #### Windows